daipozhi/Purpose-AI/README.md

         source code:

-            Windows XP/7+MSYS+MINGW  or Ubuntu

-            in MSYS ,you need open config.h file(in AI directory) set symbol AI_LINUX to 0   ,(#define AI_LINUX 0)
-            in Ubuntu ,you need open config.h file(in AI directory) set symbol AI_LINUX to 1 ,(#define AI_LINUX 1)
+            Ubuntu or Linux Mint (need install gcc)

-            in MSYS , to build this project use build-msys.bat . in Ubuntu , to build this project use build-ubuntu.bat
+            in Ubuntu or Linux Mint , to build this project use build-ubuntu.bat

             in 'work_dir'
-                  'download' directory is text download by offline browser . run a-step10-f3-msys.bat (list directory)(in Ubuntu run a-step10-f3-ubuntu.bat) run program in  'webfind_b' (step20)(copy to 'work_dir')(get text , erase html mark) (in this version, we kept 200 text file ,from stringbase000000.txt to stringbase000199.txt , if you don't want download by a offline browser , you can start at next step(step30)) run program in  'webfind39' (step30)(copy to 'work_dir', include 'cb.txt' )(erase punctuation) run program in  'webfind4a' (step40)(copy to 'work_dir')(erase empty line , repeated line) run program in  'webfind29f'(step50)(separate to words by repeate ) (if you want grid compute,don't run a-step50.exe ,run a-step50.bat , how to make this .bat file please read tools-5/readme.txt file )
+                  'download' directory is text download by offline browser . run a-step10-f3-ubuntu.bat) (list directory)
+                  run program in  'webfind_b' (step20)(copy to 'work_dir')(get text , erase html mark)
+                      (in this version, we kept 200 text file ,from string1base000000.txt to string1base000199.txt ,
+                       if you don't want download by a offline browser , you can start at next step(step30)) run program in  'webfind39' (step30)(copy to 'work_dir', include 'cb.txt' )(erase punctuation) run program in  'webfind4a' (step40)(copy to 'work_dir')(erase empty line , repeated line) run program a-step50-ini.exe 200 8
+                              ('200' is total file number, '8' is how many CPU thread do you want use) run program in  'webfind29f'(step50)(separate to words by repeate ) (if you want grid compute,don't run a-step50.exe ,run a-step50.bat , how to make this .bat file please read tools-6/readme.txt file )
                   run program in  'webfind23c'(step60)(get all words ,generate word database) (step70 deleted)
                                               (step80 deleted)
+                  run program a-step90-ini.exe 200 8
-                  run program in  'webfind53e'(step90)(separate to words by word courseware and word database ) (word courseware is in file words-cw01.txt and words-cw02_sort.txt , how to make word courseware please read readme.txt file in directory webfind50 , text file words-cw02_sort.utf8.txt is for you to browse word courseware on Ubuntu, program will not read *.utf8.txt files. )
+                              ('200' is total file number, '8' is how many CPU thread do you want use) run program in  'webfind53e'(step90)(separate to words by word courseware and word database ) (word courseware is in file words-cw01.txt and words-cw02.sort.txt , how to make word courseware please read readme.txt file in directory webfind50 , text file words-cw02.sort.utf8.txt is for you to browse word courseware on Ubuntu, program will not read *.utf8.txt files. )
-                                (if you want grid compute,don't run a-step90.exe ,run a-step90.bat , how to make this .bat file please read tools-5/readme.txt file )
+                                (if you want grid compute,don't run a-step90.exe ,run a-step90.bat , how to make this .bat file please read tools-6/readme.txt file )
                   run program in  'webfind54'(step100)(get all words ,generate 3rd word database )

                   (in here , chinese is coded in GB18030 ,in Windows, you can directly open it , if you are in